Instagram marketing strategies to help your company now more than ever

 However, we know you’re likely very busy.
 If remembering to post each day sounds like too much work, once or twice per week is a great place to start.

 Timing your posts is also key to your success.
 Ideally, post on days and at times when your followers are online.
-According to CoSchedule, between 8:00 am and 9:00 am are the best times since people are waking up, checking their phones, and arriving at work.
+According to CoSchedule, between 8:00 am and 9:00 am are the best times since people are waking up, checking their phones, and getting ready for work.